claresudbery/clare-wiki-ably/pages/think/stupidity-manifesto.md

 permalink: /pages/think/The-Stupidity-Manifesto
 ---

-This came from my talk "Let's Stop Making Each Other Feel Stupid".
+This "Stupidity Manifesto" came from my talk "Let's Stop Making Each Other Feel Stupid".
 You can see a video of the talk [here](https://www.youtube.com/watch?v=DSn47NA0rVg&t=5s).

 ## LET’S STOP MAKING PEOPLE FEEL STUPID.
 INSTEAD, LET’S…